thatsabhi22/Android-Developer-Nanodegree-Projects/README.md

 # Udacity Android Developer Nanodegree Projects

-Udacity Android Developer Nanodegree is built in collaboration with Google that prepares to be become a professional Android developer.
-This allows myself to create a diverse portfolio of projects to showcase them to the stakeholders.
-This program enables me to use Android development platform best-practices, Android Studio, Android Jetpack to build  applications for the world’s most-used mobile platform.
+**Udacity Android Developer Nanodegree** is built in collaboration with Google that prepares to become a **Professional Android developer**.
+This allowed me to create a diverse portfolio of projects to showcase them to the stakeholders.
+This program enables me to use the Android development platform best-practices, Android Studio, Android Jetpack and the latest trending technologies in this space to build applications for the world’s most-used mobile platform.

 ## Certificate of Completion